data-team-uhn/NeuralCR/README.md

 $ git clone https://github.com/ccmbioinfo/NeuralCR.git
 ```

 To run NCR you need a trained NCR model.
 You can train the model on your own custom ontology as explained [here](#training).
-Alternatively, you can download a pre-trained NCR model from [here](https://ncr.ccm.sickkids.ca/params/ncr_hpo_params.tar.gz), which is pre-trained on [HPO, the Human Phenotype Ontology](https://hpo.jax.org/app/) (release of 2019-06-03):
+Alternatively, you can download a pre-trained NCR model from [here](https://ncr.ccm.sickkids.ca/params/ncr_hpo_params.tar.gz), which is pre-trained on [HP, the Human Phenotype Ontology](https://hpo.jax.org/app/) (release of 2019-06-03):
 ```
 $ wget https://ncr.ccm.sickkids.ca/params/ncr_hpo_params.tar.gz
 $ tar -xzvf ncr_hpo_params.tar.gz